-The council has voted to support measures to address the climate emergency as outlined by the UN Intergovernmental Panel on Climate Change (IPCC), so we are now re-examining our carbon reduction strategy with the aim of adapting it to meet IPCC targets and a final goal of carbon neutrality.
+The council supports measures to address the climate emergency as outlined by the UN Intergovernmental Panel on Climate Change (IPCC), so we have agreed a carbon reduction strategy with the aim of adapting it to meet IPCC targets and a final goal of carbon neutrality.

 Our overall vision is that by 2038 we will have a net zero-carbon economy.
 The council's own operations will be clean and efficient, and we will play a positive role enabling the wider district to achieve net-zero emissions